Universal cooling of quantum systems via randomized measurements: Introduction

 Here, we establish stochasticity together with weak coupling as the general principle underlying universal cooling.
 We show that, in order to be as system-agnostic as possible, both the splittings of the meter qubits and the system-meter interactions have to be chosen randomly.
 Then, for small couplings $\gamma$ and long interaction times $t_M$, the steady-state energy is proportional to $\gamma$ and inversely proportional to $t_M$.
-In this regime, stochasticity ensures that resonant energy exchange, which leads to cooling, is favored over non-resonant processes that may result in heating, akin to a rotating-wave approximation.
+In this regime, stochasticity ensures that resonant energy exchange, which leads to cooling, is favored over non-resonant processes that may result in heating, akin to the requirements at the basis of the rotating wave approximation in quantum optics.
 Remarkably, two-body interactions---the simplest possible choice for the system-meter interaction---are sufficient for cooling.
 Despite the local coupling, the Kraus operators that we derive in the limit of weak coupling and long interaction times are effectively non-local, an expected key requirement for the cooling of a generic many-body quantum system~\cite{kraus_2008_Phys.Rev.A_PreparationEntangledStates, fogarty_2016_Phys.Rev.A_OptomechanicalManybodyCooling, ding_2024_Phys.Rev.Research_SingleancillaGroundState}.
-Our protocol allows for cooling without the need to tailor the procedure to the system's details; rather, only an estimate of the system's spectral radius is required.
-The price for this agnosticity is the longer cooling time that is larger than those in approaches based on, e.g., feedback \cite{herasymenko_2023_PRXQuantum_MeasurementDrivenNavigationManyBody} or learning~\cite{marti_2025_Quantum_EfficientQuantumCooling}.
+Our protocol allows for cooling without the need to tailor the procedure to any of the system's details.
+The price for agnosticity is the longer cooling time that is larger than those in approaches based on, e.g., feedback \cite{herasymenko_2023_PRXQuantum_MeasurementDrivenNavigationManyBody} or learning~\cite{marti_2025_Quantum_EfficientQuantumCooling}.
 Moreover, the cooling times are determined not just by stochastic convergence but also by the minimal spectral gap, which sets the scale for weak coupling.
 At the same time, our protocol, on top of being closest to mimicking thermalization with a natural bath, is astonishingly simple to implement.